melmzv/arg_ss24_project/README.md

 > [!TIP]
 > I have included an intermediate check step using the `code/python/test_wrds_connection.py` file to ensure that WRDS access is secure and functional before running the main program script.
 6. Run 'make all' in the terminal.
-I use the Makefile Tools extension in VS Code to run the makefile and create the necessary output files to the `output` directory.
+I use the [Makefile Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.makefile-tools) in VS Code to run the makefile and create the necessary output files to the `output` directory.
+I highly recommend using the Makefile!
 Otherwise, you can run the following commands in the terminal:

 ```shell
 python code/python/pull_wrds_data.py